EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 #### Python Typing

 What about Typescript for Python?
-Well, it's already included, Python incorporates optional typing. optional, as of version 3.5, typing can be used by some linters to show you errors in the code. linters to show you errors in the code, however the interpreter does not force its use. its use.
-Check the [official official](https://docs.python.org/3/library/typing.html) to learn how to use them.
+Well, it is already included, Python incorporates optional typing, starting with version 3.5, typing can be used by some linters to show you errors in the code, however the interpreter does not force its use.
+Check the [official documentation](https://docs.python.org/3/library/typing.html) to learn how to use them.

 ## Syntax

 ### Javascript syntax

-The syntax of **Javascript is quite similar to that of C++ and other languages. programming languages.
-The separation between parts of the code is done by braces and semicolons**.
-Javascript uses _this_ as a reference to the object itself and are not required when declaring methods on objects.
+The syntax of **Javascript is quite similar to that of C++ and other classical programming languages.
+Separation between parts of the code is done by braces and semicolons**.
+Javascript uses _this_ as a reference to the object itself and they are not required when declaring methods on objects.

 ```javascript
 // true con minúsculas